-- Comes at a great price.
+- You can find it for a great price.

-- One of the original training aids, its longevity proves its effectiveness.
+- The Orange Whip is one of the original training aids, its longevity proves its effectiveness.

 - Great as a training aid, a strength aid, and for a quick warmup prior to a round.